 Our story starts in the times of the Bappa Rawal, the founder of the Mewar kingdom during the Guhila dynasty of Rajasthan.
 It’s said that it is during this dynasty Bati was first discovered.
-In the hot and arid climate the soldiers would bury dough-balls in the scorching dessert sand every morning, and by the evening the burning midday sun would have cooked the Bati.
-They would then enjoy it dunked in ghee and served with Curd (fresh, thick yoghurt).
-Who knows if these folk-tales are true, but it does lend a certain romanticism to the meal!
+In the hot and arid climate, the soldiers would bury dough-balls in the scorching desert sand every morning, and by the evening the burning midday sun would have cooked the Bati.
+They would then enjoy it dunked in ghee and served with Curd (fresh, thick yogurt).
+Who knows if these folk tales are true, but it does lend a certain romanticism to the meal!
 Most importantly, there’s no question that it’s essential to the cuisine and soul of Rajasthan.

 Can you make these Rajasthani Bati Vegan?

 These Bati are vegetarian and nut-free.
 However, they are not Vegan.